hss127/machinelearningcs519/stage5/Code/readme.txt

-The file for training/testing is trace.py
+The file for training/testing is trace.npy
 Get the data for training and testing at the link below: https://drive.google.com/drive/folders/1dBiQR1se8hd3CB2rbMoLEAWdiTmXVPZ7